-Episode 11 (39:36) Alexa Smart Home Partner Network with Zach Parker
+Episode 11 (39:36) Alexa Smart Home Business with Zach Parker

 In the episode Dave catches up with Zach Parker, head of Business Development for Alexa Smart Home at Amazon.
 The two discuss recent product innovations, new customer experiences and current Smart Home industry trends.

 Episode 10 (30:52) Building an Alexa Skill with Flask-Ask with John Wheeler